-If you haven’t placed Machu Picchu on your bucket list yet, then put this—one of the Seven Wonders of the World—at the very top and come prepared with these insider tips.
+If you haven’t placed Machu Picchu on your bucket list yet, then put this—one of the Seven Wonders of the World—at the very top and come prepared with these insider tips and curated trips.
 As a travel advisor who’s now been there twice and booked many travelers on various styles of Machu Picchu trips, I hope my insight can help you plan the best way to see Machu Picchu for your interests and activity level.

 It’s now required to be guided within the ticketed Citadel of Machu Picchu, but my argument having done it both ways is to go all in and book a guided journey of the whole region, spending at least two half-days or one full day up at the Citadel so you can be sure to tour one of the main circuits as well as do one of the hikes mentioned below.
 Having my trip arranged as a comprehensive guided tour, including all my hotel arrangements, transportation and a guide along the way, allowed me to sit back and enjoy my trip without having to do anything but soak up the views and information.

 3. Keep Close to Your Guide – the Citadel is Fascinating